 These numbers refer to a rigorous longitudinal study carried out in the UK on students only in one field.
 How general is the phenomenon?
 Unfortunately it seems general, at least in one dimension.
-Fuhrmann also demonstrates the drop in commitment to a career in research by third-year graduate students (note that obtaining a PhD in the United States normally takes longer than in the UK), although she does not observe statistically significant gender differences in the percent of men (27%) or women (28.9%) who select a non-research career path as their primary choice.
-The picture changes though when she looked at interest in becoming a PI in a research-intensive institution: 21.3% of women say they would choose this path, while 39.5% of men answered the question affirmatively, with a difference of 18.2 percentage points.
+Fuhrmann also demonstrates the drop in commitment to a career in research by third year graduate students (note that obtaining a PhD in the US normally takes longer than in the UK), although she does not observe statistically significant gender differences in the percent of men (27%) or women (28.9%) who select a non-research career path as their primary choice.
+The picture changes though when she looked at interest in becoming a PI in a research-intensive institution: 21.3 percent of women say they would chose this path, while 39.5 percent of men answered the question affirmatively, with a difference of 18.2 percent points.
 It appears that the concern is related to fully committing to a career centered essentially on research.

 If we dig a little deeper in the demographics to understand what is driving these disturbing data, we find an interesting fact.
-A report by the liberal think tank, the Center for American Progress, finds that women in science who are married with children are 35% less likely to enter a tenure-track position after receiving a PhD than married men with children.
-In addition, they are 27% less likely than their male counterparts to achieve tenure after entering a tenure-track job.3
+A report by the liberal think tank, the Center for American Progress, finds that women in science who are married with children are 35% less likely to enter a tenure track position after receiving a PhD than married men with children.
+In addition, they are 27% less likely than their male counterparts to achieve tenure after entering a tenure-track job.

 So, is it family burden that does it?